 Welcome to Dances with Knives where you will find amazing chef crafted vegan recipes.
 All eaters are welcome.
 Whether you are vegan, trying to become vegan, or just want to eat more meat-free.
 The goal is to help make cooking easy, enjoyable, and delicious!
 There are recipes for cooks of all levels along with culinary tips and tricks.

 Hello there, I’m Kim the recipe developer and creator of Dances With Knives.
 I'm a classically trained plant based chef, world traveler, trained dancer, and animal lover with an unstoppable gusto for life!
 Most of the time you will find me in a kitchen with a knife in my hand dancing to a beat as I create yummy food.

 My culinary career began when I got my degree from Le Cordon Bleu College of Culinary Arts.
 For many years I was a plant based personal chef to several Hollywood celebrities in Los Angeles.
 Some of which who have created, written, or starred in shows such as Captain America, The Avengers, Inside Amy Schumer, The Hangover, The Matrix, V for Vendetta, Dice, Law & Order, Saturday Night Live, Bones, and many more.

-Aside from my culinary degree, I've studied numerous types of cuisine from countries all over the world and furthered my education by attending seminars to learn more about holistic eating, health, and nutrition.
+Aside from my culinary degree, I've studied numerous types of cuisines from countries all over the world and furthered my education by attending seminars to learn more about holistic eating, health, and nutrition.
 I believe that food can be both delicious and healing.

 In the kitchen I strive to be as sustainable as possible.
 I’m a big advocate of no waste in the kitchen.
 Just like life, I believe food is full circle.

 You can learn more about what I offer as a plant based chef by checking out my services page.
 Let’s work together!

 Why Dances With Knives

 Dances With Knives was inspired by a passion for food, years of developing recipes, and a desire to share plant based recipes with everyone.

 But why the name Dances With Knives?